 Home heating fires can be a burning issue, so the Washington State Fire Marshal’s Office has released information to assist in preventing them.

-"Working smoke alarms provide early notification to the presence of smoke.
-They can alert you and your family to danger," state Fire Marshal Charles Duffy said in a news release.
+“Working smoke alarms provide early notification to the presence of smoke.
+They can alert you and your family to danger,” according to a news release.

 “By frequently practicing a home escape plan, household members will be more familiar with exit strategies.”

 Carbon monoxide (CO) poisoning is another danger when using fuel burning heating equipment and occurs most often when equipment is not vented properly.

 CO is known as the “silent killer” because you cannot see it, smell it or taste it.
 At lower levels of exposure, CO causes mild effects that are often mistaken for the flu.